 Sheri P. Rosenberg, Ekkehard Strauss, A Common Standard for Applying R2P, The Asia Pacific Centre for the Responsibility to Protect.
 APC R2P Brief, Vol. 2 No. 3 (2012)R2P Ideas in Brief A Common Standard for Applying R2P-1.pdf

-The Program in Holocaust and Human Rights Studies & the Human Rights and Genocide Clinic, Benjamin N. Cardozo School of Law, in association with Global Action to Prevent War, Healing the Wounds: Speech, Identity & Reconciliation in Rwanda and Beyond (2010).
+The Holocaust, Genocide and Human Rights Program & the Human Rights and Genocide Clinic, Benjamin N. Cardozo School of Law, in association with Global Action to Prevent War, Healing the Wounds: Speech, Identity & Reconciliation in Rwanda and Beyond (2010).

 Sheri P. Rosenberg, Responsibility to Protect: A Framework for Prevention, 1 Global Responsibility to Protect 442-477 (2009).